microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/New-MgUser.md

         - `[Id <String>]`:
         - `[DisplayName <String>]`: Display name of this group of settings, which comes from the associated template.
         - `[TemplateId <String>]`: Unique identifier for the tenant-level groupSettingTemplates object that's been customized for this group-level settings object.
 Read-only.
-        - `[Values <IMicrosoftGraphSettingValue[]>]`: Collection of name-value pairs corresponding to the name and defaultValue properties in the referenced groupSettingTemplates object.
+        - `[Values <IMicrosoftGraphSettingValue1[]>]`: Collection of name-value pairs corresponding to the name and defaultValue properties in the referenced groupSettingTemplates object.
           - `[Name <String>]`: Name of the setting (as defined by the groupSettingTemplate).
           - `[Value <String>]`: Value of the setting.
       - `[Sites <IMicrosoftGraphSite1[]>]`: The list of SharePoint sites in this group.
 Access the default site with /sites/root.